-For evening wear, Brosnan wears a black barrathea wool dinner suit with satin silk lapels in GoldenEye.
+For evening wear, Brosnan wears a black mohair-wool dinner suit with satin silk lapels in GoldenEye.
 In his three subsequent Bond films, Brosnan wears midnight blue dinner suits with grosgrain silk trimmings.
-In Tomorrow Never Dies his dinner suit in barrathea wool, and in The World Is Not Enough it’s a shinier wool and mohair blend.
+In Tomorrow Never Dies his dinner suit in barrathea wool, and in The World Is Not Enough it’s again a shinier wool and mohair blend.

 For his outerwear, the traditional heavy armour-like melton wool English coats were a thing of the past for Bond.
 Most or all of Brosnan’s long overcoats are 100% cashmere.
 While there may be more luxurious and softer wools like vicuña, cashmere follows the modern mainstream idea for a luxurious coat.
 Cashmere has a soft hand and feels comfortable and flexible even at the weight of an overcoat.

 Though Pierce Brosnan’s Bond is known for wearing Italian suits from Brioni, at many of the cloths his suits were made from were sourced from England.
 Costume designer Lindy Hemming spoke about Italian tailoring being necessary to updating Bond’s look in the 1990s.
 She said of Brioni, “The new Brioni clothing that Mr. Brosnan wears in Tomorrow Never Dies establishes the James Bond character as a totally modern man of international taste, dressed in classic but contemporary proportions”.
 Though Brioni did exchange Bond’s English tailoring for Italian, England was not uninvolved with the suits.